Royal Gunpowder Mills

 Full size model of a working incorporating mill

-Lanterns — opened from the outside — kept open flames separate from the combustible atmosphere of the mill
+Lanterns — accessed from the outside — kept open flames separate from the combustible atmosphere of the mill

 L157 Incorporating Mill built in 1861